davnovak/SingleBench/README.md

 )
 ```

-This will set up our pipeline, load input data and create an auxiliary HDF5 file to store any large chunks of data.
+This will set up our pipeline, load input data and create an auxiliary HDF5 to store all intermediate products of evaluation.

 The next step is to check if the pipeline set-up is correct and evaluate (run) our benchmark pipeline.